a6b8/evmNodes/README.md

 - Checking if the Node is available.
 - Adding a human-readable Alias Name ID, for example, `ETHEREUM_MAINNET`, if known.
 - Verifying which `networkId` the Node has.
-- Measuring the time taken for the connection and later sorting the results from fastest to slowest.
+- Measuring the `timeInMs` taken for the connection and later sorting the results from fastest to slowest.
-- Estimating whether historical data (Archive Node) can be queried through the Node.
+- Estimating whether historical data (`isArchive`) can be queried through the Node.
 - Output as a structured list divided into inactive and active.